Derry Hill

-Derry Hill is a village in the English county of Wiltshire, in the civil parish of Calne Without.
+Derry Hill is a village in the English county of Wiltshire, in the civil parish of Derry Hill & Studley.
 It has an elevated position at the northern edge of the Bowood House estate, about 3 mi south-east of the centre of the town of Chippenham.

 Geography

 Derry Hill lies to the south of the A4 road between Chippenham and Calne.
 The old London to Bristol road turned left after the Soho Inn, along what is now the village's Church Road, to join the Devizes road; then the old road descended Old Derry Hill.
 The modern section of the road, avoiding the steep descent, was built between 1787 and 1810, and is now part of the A4.

 Previously, Derry Hill was in the vicinity of the Calne branch of the Wilts & Berks Canal that followed the course of the River Marden; the Wilts & Berks Canal Trust aims to restore the canal to run through the village, just north of Church Road.

 The Chippenham and Calne branch of the Great Western Railway passed by the village, from its opening in 1863 until its closure to passengers in 1965.